The rebellions, coups, kidnappings, revolutions, putschs, and all out

 Dr. Saavedra, a novelist friend of Plarr’s, is another significant

-character that adds to the novel’s layers of discussion.
-In the early story he and Plarr can be found
+character that adds to the novel’s layers.
+In the early story, he and Plarr can be found

 in light conversation on the merits of literature.
 Their discussion centers largely on the topic